-- 260. The instructor will give the following commands: - 1.
+269. The instructor will give the following commands:

 Fire by squad.
 2. Squad.
 3. READY.
 4. AIM.
 5. Fire.
 6. LOAD.

-261. These several commands will be executed as has been prescribed in the Manual of Arms.
-At the third command, the men will come to the position of ready as heretofore explained, No. 171, by raising the piece slightly with the right hand, making a half face to the right on the left heel; carrying the right foot to the rear, and placing it at right angles to the left, the hollow of it opposite to, and against the left heel; grasping the piece with the left hand at the lower band and detaching it slightly from the shoulder.
-At the fourth they will aim according to the rank in which each may find himself placed, the rear rank men inclining forward a little the upper part of the body, in order that their pieces may reach as much beyond the front rank as possible.
+270. These several commands will be executed as has been prescribed in the Manual of Arms, No's 178-86.
+At the third command, the men will come to the position of ready as heretofore explained, No. 178.
+At the fourth they will aim according to the rank in which each may find himself placed, the rear-rank men inclining forward a little the upper part of the body, in order that their pieces may reach as much beyond the front-rank as possible.